-Research and Development is unusual among business activities in that it doesn’t always result in a direct return on investment for the company.
+Research and Development are unusual among business activities in that it doesn’t always result in a direct return on investment for the company.

 That said, without it, no truly new or innovative product would ever hit the market.
 For this reason, R&D is a cost most businesses are willing to invest in.

 All businesses are different in the way they approach R&D, but there are some common factors: